JorgePablol/Data-Engineering-Capstone-Project/README.md

     * **load_queries.py**: SQL statements needed to create tables, insert records and drop tables.
 * z3_nodes/:
     * **z3_inventory.py / z3_sellout.py**: An object that inherits the z3_base, and sets up specific paremeters for each type of report.
+* results_output/:
+    * **results_inventory.csv/results_sellout.csv**: The actual final results queried from the z3_results database.
 * **z3.ipynb**: The jupyter notebook where you can execute the etl.
 * **data_dictionary.xlsx**: Is there a more explicit name?
 * **raw_data_INVENTORY.csv**: The raw data extracted from the clients database.
 * **raw_data_SELLOUT.csv**: The raw data extracted from the clients database.
+* **.env**: All the key and secrets needed to access the data sources, and other top secret information like clients and providers.

 ## Run the program